-In terms of keywords occurrence, it is not surprising to find out that "bridges", "FEM" and "SHM" are among the most recurrent keywords (based on the graphical information presented in Figure 5) as they were explicitly included in the search queries.
-On the other hand, the absence of terms such as "digital twins" and "bridge information modeling" may be explained by their relatively new adoption in the field, whereas the absence of keywords related to "cultural heritage" or "conservation" is directly tracked to the generalized lack of attention towards this topics by the research engineering community.
+In terms of keywords occurrence, it is not surprising to find out that "bridges," "FEM" and "SHM" are among the most frequently used keywords (based on the graphical information presented in Figure 5), as they were explicitly included in the search queries.
+On the other hand, the absence of terms such as "digital twins" and "bridge information modeling" may be explained by their relatively new adoption in the field, whereas the absence of keywords related to "cultural heritage" or "conservation" is directly tracked to the generalized lack of attention towards these topics by the engineering research community.